ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/prerequisites/cli/command-line-intro.md

 ## BASH Wildcard Characters

+Since we just deleted that folder we extracted, we now how to re-extract the folder.

+    tar -xzvf PhiX_Illumina_RTA.tar.gz

 When we want to specify or operate on sets of files all at once.

     ls ?hiX/Illumina